WM1D7/New_York_Uber_Data_Analysis/README.md

 Explore the dynamic world of Uber pickups in the bustling streets of New York City with our project, **"NYC Uber Insights."**
 This data analysis endeavor aims to unravel the patterns, trends, and insights hidden within the New York Uber dataset.
-From data retrieval to preparation, and from hourly rush analysis to pinpointing locations of peak activity, our project delves into various aspects of Uber pickups to extract meaningful information.
+From data retrieval to preparation, hourly rush analysis to pinpointing peak activity locations, our project delves into various aspects of Uber pickups to extract meaningful information.

 ## Tech Stack Used